HomeSafe/homesafe/README.md

 2. Getting Started
  * Cloning the repository
  * Building HomeSafe
- * Version control and you!
- * Android development and you!
-3. Using HomeSafe
+3. Developing HomeSafe
- * HomeSafe basics overview
- * Adding a contact
- * Setting up a trip
- * Ending a trip
+ * Testing
+ * Automated Builds and Testing
- * Sending a message
+ * Releasing a New Version
- * Settings
-5. Contact HomeSafe
- * Common questions
  * Report a bug

 ###New to HomeSafe?